 Let’s be creative.
 Let’s have fun.

 Does it take the morning to start a routine?
 The one where you get up at six in the morning and start to write, paint, or draw?
+Did you used to attend creative learning centers when you were younger?
 Are you a creative being who works best in the middle of the night, a book and a cup of hot coffee beside you?
 Does the thought of doing something online scare the heck out of you because you just don’t know what to say and if you say it online will people read it?
 And what about fun?
 I’ll be honest, I certainly do not write this blog for money, because I love just the feel of the words I write.
 I’m hardly famous, but this is something I feel truly creative about.
 It makes me feel better, and it helps me see how I can build on what I have had and what I want.
 Blogging isn’t the way I can be creative, but it is a way I can share what I want.
 I also know it’s not a big “money maker” (to be honest, should people suggest this is a great means to earn income, it isn’t, because without a lot of knowledge ) but it is a way I can create something different and for different people, who don’t need to be within a hundred yards of my location.
 It might not make much in the way of income, but I am happy.
 I love the fact that sometimes I can write whatever I want, and simply enjoy it.

 Blog posts about being creative: